cecilekremer/mpox_transmission/README.md

 * Serial interval: stratified by attributes such as transmission route, age, gender

-* Reconstruction of transmission tree / sequencing data (https://github.com/inrb-labgenpath/Mpox_sequencing_Kamituga)?
+* Reconstruction of transmission tree

 * Pregnancy outcomes: vertical transmission?